Geomatys/demonstrate-nan-usage/README.md

 (in addition of the `max` function being not applicable anymore).
 `TestNodata` would be yet more complex if we had a mix of "no data" smaller and greater than real values (the use of `abs` could reduce that complexity, but requires positive and negative "no data" in the same range of absolute values).
-By contrast, NaN can rely more on condition 1, as demonstrated in `TestNaN`, thus leading to simpler code.
+By contrast, optimizations can be done more easily with NaN because condition equivalent to #1 is more reliable.